Optimization

 a and b, let's define the following family of

-functions, depending on a single parameter e :
+functions, depending on one parameter e :

-| Q i (t) = q i (t) +
+Q i (t) = q i (t) +

 e h i (t)